Thank you for taking an interest in my quilted acrylic artwork!

 It depends on how they are arranged, but I typically work in rows.
 There are no seam allowances, so generally the order doesn't matter very much, but it depends on how and where the intersections occur.

 Now the quilting begins!
+This process is very similar to traditional quilting.

 Break out the miter saw, because it's time to build that frame!